vmware/weathervane/README.md

 ![A Weathervane Deployment](doc/images/wvDeployment1.png)

+Weathervane has many of the features of a typical industry-standard application-level benchmark.

+- It includes an application which is representative of a certain class of application that is common in production deployments.
+-	It defines a specific workload made up of operations performed by simulated users interacting with the application.
+-	It defines quality-of-service (QoS) and other measures that are used to determine whether a given run can be counted as an acceptable (passing) run.
+-	It collects and reports application-level performance metrics that can be used to compare multiple runs.

+However, unlike most industry-standard benchmarks, Weathervane does not include strict run and reporting rules that control the configurations that can be used and the tuning that can be performed when running the benchmark.
+This gives users great flexibility in selecting the Weathervane configuration that is appropriate for their specific needs.
+It also means that Weathervane results collected by different users can almost never be compared against each other in any meaningful way.

 ## Warning

 You should exercise caution and good judgement about where you deploy Weathervane.
 Weathervane can place a significant load on system resources that can impact the performance of unrelated workloads.
 As a result Weathervane is not intended to be used in production environments.